Tarab-Imam/Today/README.md

 # Today
 It is a new repository.
 <br>
-In this repository, I'll use C,python and basic html tags.
+In this repository, I will use C,python and basic html tags.